jeff-a-holland/jeff-a-holland.github.io/jeff.a.holland-resume.md

 Security Architect (SOAR)
 - Migrated on-prem Tenable SC to cloud-based Tenable IO.
 Utilized the Tenable IO REST API to fully automated creation, deletion and updates of all IO resources using Python playbooks for a global enterprise of 20,000+ assets and 200+ scan definitions.
 - Wrote Python scripts to pull vulnerability data from SC and IO, parse based on office location/application, and create tickets for system owners where the systems were in scope for ISO 27001.
 Application kept a state table to prevent duplication of tickets, and removed entries from the state table based on PluginID and IP address once the vulnerability was mitigated.
 - Wrote Python scripts to pull vulnerability data from SC and IO and report severity metrics for all repositories in the enterprise.
-Automated creation a quarterly report in Excel format using the Python Libary XLSXWriter.
+Automated creation of a quarterly report in Excel format using the Python Libary XLSXWriter.
 - Federated single-server IBM QRadar deployment to have multiple event processors across continents.
 - Created and maintained a security metrics schema for all security products in their native format.
 Metrics were parsed with Python scripts into the common schema and imported into RSA's Archer for visualization and analysis.
-- Mentored IR (Incident Response) analysts in their roles and on technologies such as Tenable IO/SC and IBM QRadar to servce as backup SME's (Subject Matter Experts).
+- Mentored IR (Incident Response) analysts in their roles and on technologies such as Tenable IO/SC and IBM QRadar to serve as backup SME's (Subject Matter Experts).

 **Civis Analytics - Chicago, IL - (Aug 2015 - Feb 2017)**
 Security Engineer